gonzaloiniesta/footballCloud/README.md

 # 🏟️ **Football Cloud**

-**Football Cloud** is a professional project focused on developing a microservices architecture for the collection, transformation, and delivery of football match data.
-The system automates the process of extracting information manually from LaLiga's official website, transforming it, and exposing it via an API for use in external applications and advanced analysis.

-The primary goal is to build a robust infrastructure that facilitates efficient data processing while ensuring modularity, scalability, and maintainability.
+**Football Cloud** is a personal project designed to apply and enhance my skills in microservices architecture design and backend application development.
+The primary goal is to create a platform that provides real football match data from the **Professional Football League (LaLiga)** for free via an API, using modern technologies and integrations to ensure efficient and accessible data flow.

+The system automates the process of manually extracting data from LaLiga's official website, publishing the raw data to a **Kafka** topic.
+From there, two main microservices handle the processing and exposure of the data:

+1. **Data Transformation Microservice (ETL-Service)**:
+   - Consumes raw data from the Kafka topic.
+   - Transforms, cleans, and stores the data in a **MongoDB** database.

+2. **REST API Microservice (API-Service)**:
+   - Provides RESTful endpoints developed with **FastAPI**.
+   - Allows external applications to query the processed data from MongoDB for analysis and visualization.

+This project facilitates free access to football data through a modular and maintainable platform, leveraging technologies like **Docker**, **Kafka**, **MongoDB**, and **FastAPI** to efficiently integrate different services.

 ---